 Walmart Inc. (No. 3) had a similar story.
 U.S. ecommerce sales jumped 79% year over year in its fiscal third quarter, which also ended Oct.
 31. But while that rapid growth is incredibly impressive for a retailer of its size, it was still slower than the 97% registered in its Q2 when grocery delivery and omnichannel services soared.
 The Home Depot Inc. (No. 5) also reported sales through its digital platforms during its Q3, which ended Nov.
 1, grew about 80% from the same period in 2019, down from about a 100% year-over-year uptick in Q2.
 Executives say the home improvement chain has benefitted from consumers consolidating their shopping among a smaller number of retailers during the pandemic and higher demand in omnichannel purchases as consumers tackle home projects while confined to their houses.

 Amazon accounts for a quarter of US ecommerce

-With the Q2 boost to Q1’s 16.2% penetration, online’s share of total retail sales during the first six months of 2020 ballooned to 18.6%.
-The 3.7 percentage-point bump over the first half of 2019 is the largest gain for any 6-month period on record.
-No other half has increased this metric by even 2 percentage points year over year.
+With Q2 and Q3’s elevated penetration, online’s share of total retail sales during the first three quarters of 2020 ballooned to 18.8%.
+The 3.8 percentage-point bump over the same time frame in 2019 is the largest gain for any nine-month period on record.
+No other first three quarters have increased this metric by even 1.5 percentage points year over year.

 Percentage changes may not align exactly with dollar figures due to rounding.